The Gemstone Chronicles Sneak Peeks!

 “I know the person of which you speak.
 She lives not far from here and has been a thorn in this village’s side for many years.
 She is unpleasant to talk with, and rumor has it that she has many powers that stem from the Dark.
-She is called Maeva, which means intoxicating in our language.
+Maeva, which means intoxicating in our language, is her name.
 Let me warn you, though, she is not intoxicating in the least.”

-“How far away does she live from the village?”
+“How far from the village does she live?”
 Beebop asked eagerly.

 “No more than a league or two.
 You cannot miss her home.
 It stands next to the road – though it is set back a bit so you can only see the roof.
 But, she has twisted the bushes into a fence, and those bushes prevent people from entering her land.
 Should you try to cross them, they will twist around you and hold you in place until Maeva decides to release you.
 I have been trapped by those bushes and meeting Maeva in person was one of the more unpleasant experiences of my life.”